 Who should attend

-The workshop is designed primarily for IT auditors working in public sector organizations.
-This workshop is also recommended for (internal and external) auditors who are interested in conducting IT-audits, as well as financial, quality and IT managers, IT project leaders, system analysts, and supervisors.
+The workshop was designed primarily for IT auditors working in public sector organizations.
+This workshop was also recommended for (internal and external) auditors who are interested in conducting IT-audits, as well as financial, quality and IT managers, IT project leaders, system analysts, and supervisors.

-The workshop will be highly participatory.
-Participants will have the opportunity to share experience and knowledge.
+The workshop was highly participatory.
+Participants had the opportunity to share experience and knowledge.

-Event will be in ENGLISH only.
-No Translation will be provided.
+Event was in ENGLISH only.
+No Translation was provided.

 Mr. Arjen Thijssen MSc CISSP, Senior IT Auditor at the Dutch Central Government Audit Service